PRATAP-KUMAR/gdm-extension/README.md

 If running from tty
 ```
 sudo machinectl shell gdm@ /bin/bash # gdm || Debian-gdm
+dconf read /org/gnome/shell/enabled-extensions # read if you have any other extensions enabled for GDM login screen
-dconf reset -f / # This will reset all the settings for `gdm` user only, not the regular user.
+dconf reset -f /org/gnome/shell/enabled-extensions # This will reset the key for enabled-extensions
-gsettings set org.gnome.shell enabled-extensions "['gdm-extension@pratap.fastmail.fm']" # enabling the extension
+dconf write /org/gnome/shell/enabled-extensions "@as ['gdm-extension@pratap.fastmail.fm']" # enabling the extension
+# Also add any other extensions UUID those are enabled(before discovering this extension) for gdm login screen in the above array.
 ```

 If running from terminal
 ```
 xhost si:localuser:gdm # gdm || Debian-gdm
+sudo -u gdm dconf read /org/gnome/shell/enabled-extensions # read if you have any other extensions enabled for GDM login screen
-sudo -u gdm dbus-launch dconf reset -f / # gdm || Debian-gdm
+sudo -u gdm dconf reset -f /org/gnome/shell/enabled-extensions # This will reset the key for enabled-extensions
-sudo -u gdm dbus-launch gsettings set org.gnome.shell enabled-extensions "['gdm-extension@pratap.fastmail.fm']" # gdm || Debian-gdm
+sudo -u gdm dconf write /org/gnome/shell/enabled-extensions "@as ['gdm-extension@pratap.fastmail.fm']" # enabling the extension
-# Also add any other extensions UUID those are enabled for gdm login screen.
+# Also add any other extensions UUID those are enabled(before discovering this extension) for gdm login screen in the above array.
+xhost -si:localuser:gdm # gdm || Debian-gdm
 ```

 ## Disabling the extension